 Singer-songwriter Robin James has been called a power-house, whose voice shoots straight to the heart.

 A seasoned studio lead and harmony vocalist, she has performed on countless albums for other artists at Howlin' Dog Records with Don Richmond, her producer, as well as other studios.
-A New Mexico songwriter required her skills, and had her record lead vocals in Nashville at Tim McGraw's studio.
+She has shared the stage with Susan Gibson, The Rifters, Bill Hearne, Michael Hearne, Honey House, Paul Pearcy and Mark Dudrow to name a few.

 Her second album, Dusty Road focuses on life's journeys, with songs that are indicative of life as it’s drawn in the dirt.
 It’s about love, letting go, and giving in.
 It's a place where James’ soulful voice and deep lyrics take root.
 James won the South West Indie Award for Best Folk Song in 2016 for the title track of Dusty Road.